Athiebaut/Transcendence2/monitoring/README.md

 CAdvisor get datas from volumes given in compose file.
 Then prometheus scrape CAdvisor metrics endpoint.
 Finally Grafana get datas from Prometheus to display on dashboard.
-Integrated alerts in Prometheus to easily monitor container status.
+Integrated alerts in Prometheus to easily monitor container's status.